mleonardallen/CarND-Behavioral-Cloning/README.md

 The output from the forth convolutional layer is flattened and fed into a classifier composed of four fully connected layers.
 The fully connected layers each reduce the number of features with the final layer outputting a single coninuous value.

 See the diagram below.
-This diagram is modified from the original source diagram found in the the nVidia paper.
+This diagram is modified from the original source diagram found in the the Nvidia paper.
 The values have been modified to represent input sizes of our recorded training data.

 ![Architecture](./images/architecture.png)